Kate Barker: Early career

 Barker grew up in Stoke-on-Trent.
 She received a degree in Philosophy, Politics and Economics at St Hilda's College, Oxford in 1979 and then worked for a large pension fund in London.
 She was a research officer at the National Institute of Economic and Social Research (1981–85) and was the chief European economist at the Ford Motor Company in Brentwood (1985–94).
 From 1994 to 2001, she was chief economic adviser at the Confederation of British Industry (CBI).
-She was also a member of the HM Treasury's Panel of Independent Economic Advisers 1996–97; and a non-executive director of the Yorkshire Building Society (1999-April 2001).
+She was also a member of the HM Treasury's Panel of Independent Economic Advisers 1996–97; and a non-executive director of the Yorkshire Building Society (1999 – April 2001).

-Barker was appointed as an external member of the Monetary Policy Committee of the Bank of England with effect from 1 June 2001.
-The MPC is responsible for setting interest rates to meet the Government's inflation target.
-She is the only external MPC member to have been appointed for three terms, the latest of which ended on 31 May 2010.
-She was not eligible for a fourth term.
+Barker served as an external member of the Monetary Policy Committee of the Bank of England from 2001 until the end of May 2010.
+She was the first external MPC member appointed for three terms and did not seek a fourth term.

 Housing, social care and other policy work

 Barker was appointed by the Government in April 2003 to conduct an independent Review of UK Housing Supply, leading to a final report in March 2004.
 The Government's full response to this review was published in December 2005.
 In October 2005, she was appointed a board member of the Housing Corporation, and from 2008 to 2011 of one of its successor bodies, the Homes and Communities Agency.

 In December 2005, she was asked to conduct an independent review of Land Use Planning, and she reported on 5 December 2006.
 From 2010 to May 2015, she was chair of the Northern Ireland Economic Advisory Group.
 She was appointed as one of two non-executive members of the UK government's Office for Budget Responsibility from June 2011 to June 2017.

-Barker was appointed Commander of the Order of the British Empire (CBE) for services to social housing in the 2006 Birthday Honours and promoted to Dame Commander of the Order of the British Empire (DBE) in the 2014 Birthday Honours for services to the economy.
+Barker was appointed Commander of the Order of the British Empire (CBE) for services to social housing in the 2006 Birthday Honours and made Dame Commander of the Order of the British Empire (DBE) in the 2014 Birthday Honours for services to the economy.
 She is a Fellow of the Academy of Social Sciences.

 Her book Housing: Where's the Plan was published in September 2014 by London Publishing Partnership, in their Perspectives series.

-In 2014 she chaired a commission on the Future of Health and Social Care in England for the King's Fund, which delivered its final report in September.
+In 2014, she chaired a commission on the Future of Health and Social Care in England for the King's Fund, which delivered its final report in September.
 She also led a quality review of the National Accounts for the Office for National Statistics during 2014.